Mike Oxley: Post-congressional career

 Following his retirement from Congress, Oxley was named a nonexecutive vice chairman for NASDAQ, and a partner at the law firm of BakerHostetler in Washington, D.C.
 He later became a lobbyist for the Financial Industry Regulatory Authority, the "self-regulatory body of the securities industry."

 Oxley, a non-smoker, was diagnosed with lung cancer around 2006, and became a member of the Lung Cancer Alliance board.
 He died in McLean, Virginia, on January 1, 2016, from the disease.

 Honors

-The Findlay post office is named for Oxley and the portion of US 30 within Hancock County is designated "Congressman Michael G. Oxley Memorial Highway".
+The Findlay post office is named for Oxley and the portion of U.S. Route 30 within Hancock County is designated "Congressman Michael G. Oxley Memorial Highway".